flairNLP/flair/resources/docs/TUTORIAL.md

 print(sentence[4])
 ```

-This should print:
+which should print

 ```console
 Token: 4 green
 ```

-The print-out includes the token id (4) and the lexical value of the token ("green").
+This print-out includes the token id (4) and the lexical value of the token ("green").
 You can also iterate over all
 tokens in a sentence.

 ```python